6 Outstanding Johns Hopkins Essays That Worked for 2024

 Example 2: There is a pew in the center of my church.
 If you look closely, you’ll see where I scratched my initials into the wood at age five.

-Read over your Johns Hopkins essay and think about how every word serves your essay’s overall narrative.
+Read over your Johns Hopkins essay carefully.
+Then, think about how every word serves your essay’s overall narrative.
 Your Johns Hopkins essay should use as few words to make as significant an impact as possible.

 Make Johns Hopkins Connections

-This Johns Hopkins application essay isn’t a “Why Johns Hopkins” prompt in the classic sense.
-However , this essay still asks how your identity, background, interests, and community have shaped what you will bring to Hopkins.
-Johns Hopkins essays that answer this part of the prompt will be the most impressive.
+This Johns Hopkins supplemental essay isn’t a “Why Johns Hopkins” prompt in the classic sense.
+However, the Johns Hopkins essay still asks how your identity, background, interests, and community have shaped what you will bring to Hopkins.
+Johns Hopkins supplemental essays that answer this part of the prompt will be the most impressive.

 Maybe you know what you want to major in and can draw a clear connection between your background/identity/community and that intended major.
-Use this Johns Hopkins essay to emphasize that connection.
+If so, use this Johns Hopkins essay to emphasize that connection.
 Successful Johns Hopkins supplemental essays will reveal both who an applicant is and why they belong at Johns Hopkins.

 Let’s revisit the “gamer community” example.

-If you don’t yet know your major, you can still answer this portion of the Johns Hopkins supplemental essay.
-To do this, you’ll want to make the focus of your Johns Hopkins application essay more abstract.
+If you haven’t chosen your major yet, you can still answer this portion of the Johns Hopkins essay.
+To do this, you’ll want to make the focus of your Johns Hopkins essay more abstract.
 For example, let’s say you choose to write about your community, specifically the apartment building you live in.

 When you’ve finished your Johns Hopkins essay prompt draft, ask yourself the following questions: